 Given annually to a publication judged to be the best book in the field of ethnic textile studies, the award consists of a cash prize funded by an endowment established by R.L.
 Shep in 2000.
 The purpose of this award is to encourage the study and understanding of textile traditions by recognizing and rewarding exceptional scholarship.
 Books are reviewed by the R. L. Shep Award Committee.
 Click here for a list of past R.L.
 Shep awardees and details on how to nominate a book.

-Textiles Close Up Scholarships for 2015
+Textiles Close Up Scholarships

 Applications are available when registration opens for each program.
 These scholarships are reserved for members who would otherwise be unable to attend.